christhioo/structo/README.md

 Running the Test Script
 -----------------------
+Open another command line tool.
 From the project root directory run the following:
 ```
 npm test
 ```